tekumara/notes/git-diff.md

 # Git diff

+`git diff main HEAD` diff between main and the current branch.
+`git diff main..HEAD` same as the previous command

 ## Show differences in a specific commit

 `git diff 'HEAD^!'` (or `git diff "HEAD^" HEAD`) HEAD with its ancestor